ntorresd/covid19-waves-bogota/README.md

 1. The instantaneous reproduction number R(t).
 2. The transmissibility advantage between variants.
 3. The delay times for onset-to-hospitalization, onset-to-ICU, onset-to-death, hospital stay, and ICU stay.
-4. The characterization of severe outcomes using the proportion of cases using the general hospital and ICU services, as well, as deaths, and the severe ratios: Case Fatality Rate (CFR), Hospitalization Case Rate (HCR), and Hospitalization Fatality Rate (HFR) for each wave.
+4. The characterization of severe outcomes by means of the proportion of cases using the general hospital and ICU services, as well, as deaths, and the severe ratios: Case Fatality Rate (CFR), Hospitalization Case Rate (HCR), and Hospitalization Fatality Rate (HFR) for each wave.

 ## Data sources